Last updated: September 1, 2025

 http:

-The OTLP receiver supports Transport Layer Security (TLS) for encrypting communication and Mutual TLS (mTLS) for client authentication.
+The OTLP receiver supports Transport Layer Security (TLS) for encryption and mutual TLS (mTLS) for two-way authentication.
+The configuration is simple, but the real challenge lies in managing certificates securely and automatically.

 yaml